lazyparser/gsoc2013/proposal.md

 information and has no heuristic to guess the probability of each conditional jump.
 Basic blocks could not be removed unless IonMonkey can prove that they are not reachable.
-By introducing the branch profiling data IonMonkey has the ability to aggressively remove the infrequently used basic blocks and therefore simplify subsequent analyses like type inference and alias analysis.
+By introducing the branch profiling data IonMonkey will have the ability to aggressively remove the infrequently used basic blocks and therefore simplify subsequent analyses like type inference and alias analysis.
 Nicolas Pierron, an IonMonkey developer, suggested that other optimizations